Dr. Kenneth Scott Latourette

 “In September, 1905, I arrived in New Haven, knowing almost nothing more about Yale than its name….
 Yale itself had a warm Evangelical tradition which extended well back into the eighteenth century… In the fore part of the nineteenth century the religious life had again and again been quickened by awakenings.
 In the last quarter of the nineteenth century (Dwight L.) Moody and (Henry) Drummond had had a profound effect on the student body.
 At the student summer conferences at Northfield which were led by Moody and after the latter’s death by John R. Mott, in the Moody tradition, Yale long had the largest delegation…in 1901, only four years before I came to Yale, a few of the recent graduates who were planning to be missionaries organized what became the Yale Foreign Missionary Society through which Yale men, supported by Yale friends, began as a group a mission in China.
 In common with several Eastern colleges, attendance was required at daily and Sunday chapel services.
 During my student years no complaint was raised against the custom.
 Indeed, my class voted overwhelmingly for its continuation.
 Immediately after Sunday chapel each of the four classes had a prayer meeting in Dwight Hall, led by members of the class… In Dwight Hall was also the ‘Semi-circular Room,’ where small groups met for prayer and where what was known as ‘the Student Volunteer Band,’ composed of those who were headed for foreign missions, met, usually weekly.
 Each Wednesday evening classes for Bible study gathered, one for each of the four classes…

 “One member of the class especially interested me.
 He was a warm-hearted Irishman with whom I shared a table in Commons and one of my classes.
 Before I arrived he had become notorious for his flouting of most of the moral conventions.
 He drank heavily, had irregular relations with women, and most of the class, disgusted, had written him off.
 Because of poor grades he failed to graduate and his father disowned him.
 Toward the end of the year I asked him why he did not stop his headlong course, saying that he knew as well as I what it would lead to.
-To my surprised he said that he would.
+To my surprise he said that he would.
 Then, at my suggestion, he gave me his hand on it.
 Somewhat to the embarrassment of us both I told him that I would remember him in prayer.
 At our triennial reunion he came and attached himself to me, for he knew that in my company he would do no drinking He later married a girl who knew all about him, but loved him and believed in him.
 He died early, probably as a result of his college dissipation.

 “One friendship in my senior year, which had as great an effect on me as any formed at Yale, was with Henry Burt Wright, of the class of 1898.
 Henry Wright was the son of the Dean of Yale College…while an undergraduate he made a conscious and revolutionary commitment at a Northfield Conference as a result of an appeal by Moody for a decision for Christ.

-“…After taking his Ph.D…he became a member of the faculty of Yale College.
+“…After taking his Ph.D.…he became a member of the faculty of Yale College.
 His chief concern was for individuals.
 He taught a freshman Bible class in the life of Christ, for to him Christ was central.
 He won many a man to Christ, some of them students, some adults, others rough lads in Oakham, the Massachusetts village where his father had been reared and where the family spent its summers.
 He was the most indefatigable personal evangelist I have ever known.
 He gathered about him a group, mostly of students, who shared his commitment to Christ, which met weekly and with whom he revealed his deepest purposes and his faith… It was chiefly that experience which has led me throughout my teaching years to gather similar groups.
-When, in my emeritus years, I was relieved of teaching and administration…I multiplied the groups until they numbered four—three meeting weekly by my fireside in the Divinity School and one in my office in Berkeley College, where I have been a Fellow.”
+When, in my emeritus years, I was relieved of teaching and administration… I multiplied the groups until they numbered four—three meeting weekly by my fireside in the Divinity School and one in my office in Berkeley College, where I have been a Fellow.”

 “In my final year I was made Bible study secretary of Dwight Hall to supervise the entire structure.
 That year we had about 1,000 undergraduates enrolled in the groups.
 At the same time Henry Wright had his freshman class in the life of Christ, with an average attendance of about 100.
 I attempted to know every man in the classes of 1909, 1910 and 1911… Possessed by the compulsive conviction, which had driven me to prepare for foreign missions, I believed that every Christian student should show reason why he should not become a missionary.
 I therefore approached many undergraduates with that appeal… From the class of 1909, which I knew throughout its four years, with possibly one exception, came more missionaries than from any other class in the history of Yale College.
 That exception was Class of 1892.
 In actual years of service as missionaries 1909 surpassed all other classes except 1892.